 LTD conducts public outreach programs within the community concerning proposed service changes.
-At this time, LTD provides opportunities for language translation, as well as distribution of service change documents in Spanish language translations both on their website and at outreach events.
-When events with community members that may require translation occur, LTD has hired and provided translation services at no additional cost to community members.
+At this time, LTD provides opportunities for language translation, as well as distribution of service change documents in Spanish language translations both on the LTD website and at outreach events.
+When events with community members that may require translation occur, LTD hires and provides translation services at no additional cost to community members.
 LTD includes materials in Spanish at all public outreach efforts dealing with service and has bilingual staff available at workshops/forums.

 LTD customer research routinely includes opportunities for community input from all citizens.
-LTD conducts an Annual Route Review which includes on board surveys and opportunities for customer input on certain routes and service changes.
+LTD conducts an annual route review that includes on-board surveys and opportunities for customer input on certain routes and service changes.